Iam54r1n4/Gordafarid/README.md

 ## License

-- This project is licensed under the MIT License.
+- This project is licensed under the GNU License.
 See the LICENSE file for details.

 ## Acknowledgements
 - Special thanks to [@ReturnFI](https://github.com/ReturnFI) for their valuable assistance.